capital-american/Capital-American-Shaman/src/pages/blog/2020-06-13-cbd-store-near-me.md

 ## Going the extra mile.

 Aside from the U.S. Hemp Authority designation, a pleasant environment with an educated staff that really knows CBD is incredibly important.
 At Capital American Shaman we pride ourselves on not only having the best products but also being a source of knowledge for our seasoned customers and those looking to explore ways CBD can help them "live their best life".
 We look forward to helping you find the right product for you.
 A warm, friendly productive experience for customers is always top priority.
+We are are more interested in helping you find what works versus selling you products.

 ## If your in central Austin check us out.

-Come and see us…  We are located at 8315 Burnet Rd Ste C, in Austin.
+Come and see us…  We are located at 8315 Burnet Rd Ste.
+C, in Austin 78757.
 We have a wide variety of products.
-We carry Water Soluble Products, Tinctures, Topicals, Edibles, CBD Flower, we hve products for pets you name it.
-We are alway looking to assist in any way possible and we enjoy being and resource and providing the best service we can.
+We are a one stop shop.
+We carry Water Soluble Products, Tinctures, Topicals, Edibles, CBD Flower, we have products for pets you name it.
+We are always looking to assist in any way possible and we enjoy being and resource and providing the best service we can.